SvenGroot/Ookii.CommandLine/README.md

 displayed to the user.

 Ookii.CommandLine can be used with any kind of .Net application, whether console or GUI.
-Some functionality, such as creating usage help, are primarily designed for console applications, but even those can be easily adapted for use with other styles of applications.
+Some functionality, such as creating usage help, is primarily designed for console applications, but even those can be easily adapted for use with other styles of applications.

 Two styles of [command line parsing rules](docs/Arguments.md) are supported: the default mode uses